Fly Fishing in the Canadian Cariboo

 As we neared the source of this commotion, it became obvious we had made it to fishing Nirvana.
 Ever so often, a giant rainbow would leap completely out of the water to snatch a white moth off the overhanging vegetation, sometimes a yard above the water!
 As we mentally marked the location, a loud splash behind us in the middle of the river would jerk us around.
 Where fluttering white wings had been a moment before, only the disturbed surface remained.

 Most of us had Stimulator artificial flies on floating lines that first day, or a Willie Sockeye Smolt below the surface on a sink tip.
 Certainly nobody had thought to tie some white moth imitations.
 Nevertheless, we aimed at the last spot we saw and were rewarded with the splash of the take, a quick jerk, and a fight on our hands.
-Sometimes the pull of the fish sent our tubes back upstream against the strong current.
+Sometimes the pull of the fish sent our tubes back upstream against the current.
 A 25-inch Rainbow takes awhile to land properly, before release.
 But the 15-inchers somehow put up a greater, longer and more exciting fight.

 Part of the day’s fun was watching the real moth meet its demise before our eyes.
-As we motored quickly upstream to drop off the anglers in float tubes, we’d spy the sputtering wings of a hapless moth ahead trying to escape its floating roost.
+As we motored quickly upstream to drop off the float tubers, we’d spy the sputtering wings of a hapless moth ahead trying to escape its floating roost.
 With the wind in our faces, we’d watch anxiously for the inevitable splash to come as we approached.
 Trout were everywhere in this river, every day.

 Stu has devised a system of competitive awards for his clients, based on fish length.
 A silver pin is given for a 20-24-inch fish, a gold pin for a 25-29-incher, and a ceramic pin for a plus 30-inch monster.
 All in our group received either a silver or gold pin for the cap.
 Mike Spurlock landed a 28-inch Bull Trout (often mistaken for a Dolly Varden), making him the champ of the trip.
 Jim Purcell caught an 8-pounder on his last day out that may have been even bigger in girth.
-Jim also landed a 22-inch Rainbow on his 6 foot, ¾ weight rod, but our usual equipment was 5 to 6-weight rods on 2X or 3X tippets.
+Jim also landed a 22-inch Rainbow on his 6-foot, ¾ weight rod, but our usual equipment was 5 to 6-weight rods on 2X or 3X tippets.
 Fish this large are not leader-shy.

-We often trolled the lake near Watt Creek with either orange sockeye smolt patterns or egg-sucking leeches on sinking lines.
+We often trolled the lake near Watt Creek with either orange sockeye smolt patterns or purple egg-sucking leeches on sinking lines.
 An occasional Adams dry fly proved fun near the creek mouths.
 While sometimes we were rewarded with large trout, it was nothing compared to the bounty of the Mitchell.
 Once, we went 5 miles or so down the lake’s edge to a river mouth that produced Mike’s Bull Trout.
 These beautiful fish hung mostly around the river mouths and several were caught in one of two places where the Mitchell River spills into Quesnel Lake.

 As most fly fishermen will tell you, catching fish is not the only reward of the journey.
 In most instances, beautiful scenery just happens to be where trout are found, so just being there is half the fun.
 There were many memories we experienced that completed the trip.
 As I viewed the photographs we took on our disposable cameras, or on Mike’s new digital, several highlights of the week came to mind:

 n The logging camp a mile across the lake, where barges carrying tanker trucks and heavy equipment came and went daily up the lake.
-We could hear the trucks working their way up the switchbacks and over to the far, unseen valley beyond the ridge.
+We could hear the off-loaded trucks working their way up the switchbacks and over to the far, unseen valley beyond the ridge.
 What must have been huge chainsaws could barely be heard, but when they stopped the deep thud and thunder of a fallen Douglas Fir or Spruce would reverberate across the lake.
 We watched Cessna’s with loggers come and go daily to the camp’s dock.

 n Betty’s stories about the area and her younger days.
 The time she was badly cut on the leg while trapping and placed maggots on the tissue to prevent gangrene.
-The icy cold spring in the back of her cabin where we kept the beer cold, and from which a hose provided running water to her sink faucet in the cabin below.
+The icy cold spring in the back of her cabin where we kept the beer cold, and from which gravity and a hose provided running water to her sink faucet in the cabin below.
 The propane refrigerator on the back porch that kept Jim’s diabetes medicine chilled.
 The rifle on her wall, ever ready for the intruding bear.
 Once, a Grizzly rummaged through her cabin while she watched from a safe distance, the carnivore between her and her weapon.

 n Betty’s delicious meals cooked in the wood burning stove.
 Perhaps an occasional fish we did not release, or some beef… or bannock..
 What’s that, you say?
 According to lore, this was the food of hunters, trappers, backwoodsmen and prospectors from a century ago.
 It is a simple biscuit concoction to have for breakfast or to take with you as a snack.
 I would be remiss in withholding the recipe Betty gave us: 4 cups flour, 1 heaping tbsp. baking powder, 1 heaping tbsp. sugar, 1 heaping tbsp. salt, mix in a bowl.
-Add 1 cup cold water in the middle and mix, pat flat and drop in 1 inch of vegetable oil, turn when brown and place on a paper towel.
+Add 1 cup of cold water in the middle and mix, pat flat and drop in 1 inch of vegetable oil, turn when brown and place on a paper towel.
 We could never get enough of that bannock, complete with honey.

 n Betty’s pet cats, Shadow and Owl, who ruled the household.
 They were usually found nestled on the quilt atop the bed in the corner, next to the warm fire where Betty and Stu would tell their fascinating stories of life in the wilderness.
 A life of which most of us are unfamiliar.
 Her four magnificent sled dogs, Alf, Yukon, Lobo and Teddy, each had a personality distinct from the others.
 Yukon, half wolf and half husky, was quite easily the largest dog I have seen in all my years.